slothsoft/example-javafx-maven/README.md

 And even if we were to use a relative path and put the JavaFX JAR next to our application JAR we'd get an approach that probably wouldn't work once Java 8 is out.

-**Adding JavaFX to Manifest**
+~~**Adding JavaFX to Manifest**~~

-Let's remember what the original problem was: The JavaFX library is not part of the Java class path.
-So we could just change that.
-Just put the file *jre7/lib/jfxrt.jar* into *jre7/lib/ext* and your JavaFX application will work nicely.
-When Java 8 comes, nothing will have to change, because JavaFX will be part of the class path on default.
+Let's remember what the original problem was: The JavaFX library is not part of the Java class path. ~~When Java 8 comes, JavaFX will be part of the class path on default.~~ For some reason it isn't.

 **Creating a Virtual Class Path**